-THIS PAGE WAS LAST UPDATED Wednesday March 5th.
+THIS PAGE WAS LAST UPDATED Wednesday April 9th.
 Recent updates include:-Next Auction Date.
 Facebook Page.
 Antiques Fair Date.
 Bed Shop news, Flog it!
 Broadcast Reports.
 Auction Results Archive.
-News Archive items remain on this page for interest.
+News Archive items remain on this page for general interest.

 NEXT AUCTION DATE.

-The date of the next auction will be Tuesday March 11th.
+The date of the next auction will be Tuesday 6th May.
 The viewing times and further details are published on the 'next sale' page.
-The full list of entries and video preview are now available on the Feature page.
+The full list of entries and video preview are will be available on the Feature page from Thursday May 1st

 We now also have a 'Facebook' page.
 Search for 'Kingsway Auction Rooms' on Facebook to see the page.
 It will contain brief information about sale-dates etc and is a useful back-up if for some reason the main website is unavailable.
 Please take the trouble to 'Like' the page so we can gauge its popularity.